House of Fabergé: Faberge Parfums, Faberge Inc. and other investors

-From 1964 to 1984, under the direction of Barrie, many well-known and successful product lines (as well as feature movies) were launched by Fabergé Inc. Barrie supervised the introduction of the Brut toiletry line for Fabergé, which was promoted by football player Joe Namath.
-In 1977, he signed Farrah Fawcett to a promotional contract with Fabergé for the Farrah Fawcett hair product and fragrance lines.
-A famous Fabergé TV ad featured Joe Namath being shaved by Farrah Fawcett.
-Brut became the best-selling cologne in the world at that time, and it remains available today worldwide.
+From 1964 to 1984, under the direction of Barrie, many well-known and successful products were launched by Fabergé Inc. Brut became the best-selling cologne in the world at that time, and it remains available worldwide.
 In 1967, actor and businessman Cary Grant was appointed Creative Consultant and, in 1968, a member of the Board of Directors of the company.
 Actor Roger Moore became a board member in 1970.
-Barrie established Fabergé's film-making division, Brut Productions, in 1970 and put together the Academy Award-winning film titled A Touch of Class in 1973, and other films.
+Barrie established Brut Productions in 1970 and produced Academy Award-winning film A Touch of Class in 1973, and other films.

-Barrie launched the Babe fragrance in 1976, which in its first year became Fabergé's largest-selling women's fragrance worldwide.
+Barrie launched the Babe fragrance in 1976, which in its first year became the largest-selling women's fragrance worldwide.
 Actress and model Margaux Hemingway received a $1 million contract to promote the perfume Babe by Fabergé in an advertising campaign.
 Babe received two awards from the Fragrance Foundation for its launch: Most Successful Introduction of a Women's Fragrance in Popular Distribution, and Best Advertising Campaign for Women's Fragrance.
 By 1984, the company had expanded its personal care products.
 The company also bought other firms and products, including D-LANZ and BreastCare, a breast cancer screening device.

 In 1984, Israeli financier Meshulam Riklis' privately owned Riklis Family Corporation acquired Fabergé for $670 million.
 Many Fabergé products, including the original breast device D-LANZ, were discontinued.
 The company launched McGregor by Fabergé cologne the same year.
 New product lines were introduced, including men's, women's, and children's apparel under the trademarks Billy the Kid, Scoreboard, and Wonderknit.
 In 1986, Mark Goldston was named President of Fabergé.
-He was principally responsible for targeting and acquiring the Elizabeth Arden company from Eli Lilly and Company for $725 million in 1986, turning Fabergé into a $1.2 billion firm.
+He was acquired the Elizabeth Arden company from Eli Lilly and Company for $725 million in 1986, turning Fabergé Inc. into a $1.2 billion consumer goods company.